 Creamy Mushroom Chicken Recipe

 My favorite dish with creamy sauce is Chicken à la King, which is believed to have originated in New York, in the United States.
-Inspired by the dish, I decided to adapt the traditional recipe.
+Inspired by this dish, I decided to adapt the traditional recipe.

 In order to achieve the characteristic creamy sauce, we need to use cream, milk, or similar products.